Dejulia489/WindowsServiceManager/README.md

 ## Tasks Included

-Windows Service Manager - Deploys a windows service installed on a target machine or a deployment group target.
+Windows Service Manager - Installs and deploys a windows service or [TopShelf](https://github.com/Topshelf/Topshelf) service on a target machine or a deployment group target.

 1. Locates the service by the **Service Name**
 2. Stops the service